eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 For example:
 - This *pipeline step* is executed in the *CONTEXT* of that *pipeline*, i.e. the pipeline step is part of a certain pipeline, and the ActT event of the pipeline step SHOULD have a CONTEXT link to the ActT event of the pipeline itself.
 - This *test suite* is executed in the *CONTEXT* of that *pipeline step*, i.e. the test suite is executed within a certain pipeline step, and the TSS event for the test suite SHOULD then have a CONTEXT link to the ActT event of the pipeline step.
+- This *artifact* was built within the *CONTEXT* of that *pipeline step*, i.e. the ArtC event SHOULD have a CONTEXT link to the ActT event of the pipeline step.

 __Required:__ No
 __Legal sources:__ Any